gregmmxix/Getting-and-Cleaning-Data-course-assignment/README.md

   * Appended descriptions from codebook of original data set.
   * Description of the transformation process.
   * Description of dataset variables, variable transformation process.
-* **data_cleaning_project_f.R** - R script which downloads original data and performs required transformations to create tidy data set.
+* **run_analysis.R** - R script which downloads original data and performs required transformations to create tidy data set.
 R script contains comments on some of the steps taken.

 ## READING THE DATASET ##
 Tidy data set is provided as space separated *.txt file.
 Tidy dataset can be read into R by using default read.table settings from utils package: